wisanutec/jenkins-demo/README.md

 # jenkins-demo
-some demo project for jenkins
+Demo project for jenkins CICD with Huawei Cloud CCE
-Wisanu